-The first major episode of sanctuary seeking came with the Readeption – the resurgence in 1470 of Henry VI.
-Henry VI had been deposed in 1461 by Edward IV, but not killed; although Henry was likely too ill to play an active role himself, his supporters were able to put Henry back on the throne on 3 October and chase Edward and many other Yorkists out of the kingdom.
-Other Yorkists could not leave the kingdom, and so instead ran to safe spaces within the kingdom, the chartered sanctuaries.
+The first major episode of sanctuary seeking in the mid-fifteenth-century civil wars came with the Readeption: the overthrow (temporary as it turned out) of Edward IV, which brought with it the flight of his queen and children to refuge in Westminster Abbey.
+Henry VI had been deposed in 1461 by Edward IV, but not killed; although Henry was likely too ill to play an active role himself, his supporters were able to put him back on the throne on 3 October and chase Edward and many other Yorkists out of the kingdom.
+Other supporters of the York faction were unable to leave the kingdom and so instead ran to safe spaces within the kingdom, the chartered sanctuaries.

 The Lancastrians generally respected sanctuary privilege and left the queen and her children alone.
 When Edward IV regained the throne in 1471, his wife and children came out of sanctuary.
 They would return in 1483 when another crisis arose following Edward IV’s death.